LouisBarranqueiro/reapop/README.md

 npm install reapop --save
 ```

-## Integration & usage
+## Usage

 ### With React and Redux

-1 - Add the notifications reducer to your Redux store.
+1. Add the notifications reducer to your Redux store.

 ``` js
 import {combineReducers, createStore} from 'redux'